-One of the primary elements in keeping skin healthy is making sure the structure of the epidermis (outer layer of skin) is intact.
-The components that do this are often called natural moisturizing factor (NMF) or ingredients that mimic the structure and function of healthy skin.
-While the oil and fat components of skin prevent evaporation and provide lubrication to the surface of skin, it is actually the intercellular matrix, along with the skin’s lipid content, that gives skin a good deal of its surface texture and feel.
+One of the primary elements in keeping skin feeling and looking healthier is making sure the outer layer of skin is intact.
+The components that do this are often called natural moisturizing factor (NMF) or ingredients that mimic the substances found in healthy skin.
+While the oil and fat components of skin prevent evaporation and provide lubrication to the surface, it is actually the skin’s lipid content that gives skin a good deal of its surface texture and feel.

-The intercellular matrix is the skin’s first line of defense against water loss.
-When the lipid and NMF content of skin is reduced, we experience surface roughness, flaking, fine lines, and a tight, uncomfortable feeling.
-The longer the skin’s surface layer (stratum corneum) is impaired, the less effective the skin’s intercellular matrix becomes (Sources: Skin Research and Technology, August 2000, pages 128–134; and Dermatologic Therapy, 2004, volume 17, Supplement 1, pages 43–48).
-Moreover, the skin’s healing process is impaired.
 NMFs make up an expansive group of ingredients that include amino acids, ceramides, hyaluronic acid, cholesterol, fatty acids, triglycerides, phospholipids, glycosphingolipids, urea, linoleic acid, glycosaminoglycans, glycerin, mucopolysaccharide, and sodium PCA (pyrrolidone carboxylic acid).
-Ingredients that mimic the lipid content of skin include apricot oil, canola oil, coconut oil, corn oil, jojoba oil, jojoba wax, lanolin, lecithin, olive oil, safflower oil, sesame oil, shea butter, soybean oil, squalane, and sweet almond oil, all of which can be extremely helpful in making dry skin look and feel better.
+Ingredients that moisturize similarily to the lipid content of skin include apricot oil, canola oil, coconut oil, corn oil, jojoba oil, jojoba wax, lanolin, lecithin, olive oil, safflower oil, sesame oil, shea butter, soybean oil, squalane, and sweet almond oil, all of which can be extremely helpful in making dry skin look and feel better.